makerdao/mips/MIP55/MIP55.md

 This MIP can be used for situations like:

-* Protocol Audit Funding
+* Protocol Audit Funding.
-* Legal Reserves for the DAO
+* Legal Reserves for the DAO.
-* Gas Reserves for Oracles / Protocol Deployments
+* Gas Reserves for Oracles / Protocol Deployments.
-* Funding a team that works independently of Governance
+* Funding a team that works independently of Governance.
-* Funding DAO objectives with no existing core unit or Facilitator yet
+* Funding DAO objectives with no existing Core Unit or Facilitator.

 Special Purpose Funds should be used infrequently.
 This MIP should **NOT** be used for:

-* Grants
+* Grants.
-* Teams with long term objectives that should be Core Units
+* Teams with long term objectives that should be Core Units.
-* Vesting or DAO Mandated actor / Contributor compensation
+* Vesting or DAO Mandated Actor / Contributor compensation.

 The structure for Special Purpose Funds are specific to ensure minimum Governance overhead.
 Approved funds are locked in a multisig escrow, releasable by a minimum of 2/3 signers (a Point of Contact and at least 2 Comptrollers).
 The signers reduce future Governance overhead to a minimum and this provides flexibility for executing funds that need to be released at the time of completion, rather than waiting for a secondary Governance cycle to execute.